mercerb/mercerb/README.md

 - 👋 Hi, I’m @mercerb
 - I’m interested in health technology, wellness wearables, and bioastronautics (health for astronauts!)
-- My background is in EE, embedded systems electronics, firmware development, IoT, and backend software engineering
+- My background is in embedded systems software, firmware for electronics & IoT, and backend software engineering
-- I went to grad school to get my MBA and Master's in EE, and now I am a technical project manager in aerospace
+- I went to grad school to get my MBA and Master's in EE & computer science, and now I work in biotech for aerospace 🚀
 - If you'd like to reach out, send me a message on [LinkedIn](https://linkedin.com/in/mercerborris)

 <!---